stefanoverna/graphql8/guides/fields/resolvers.md

   - /fields/functions
 ---

-A {{ "GraphQL::Schema::Resolver" | api_doc }} is a container for field signature and resolution logic.
+A {{ "GraphQL8::Schema::Resolver" | api_doc }} is a container for field signature and resolution logic.
 It can be attached to a field with the `resolver:` keyword:

 ```ruby
 # Use the resolver class to execute this field
 field :pending_orders, resolver: PendingOrders
 ```

-Under the hood, {{ "GraphQL::Schema::Mutation" | api_doc }} is a specialized subclass of `Resolver`.
+Under the hood, {{ "GraphQL8::Schema::Mutation" | api_doc }} is a specialized subclass of `Resolver`.

 ## First, ask yourself ...

 Do you really need a `Resolver`?
 Putting logic in a Resolver has some downsides:

-- Since it's coupled to GraphQL, it's harder to test than a plain ol' Ruby object in your app
+- Since it's coupled to GraphQL8, it's harder to test than a plain ol' Ruby object in your app
-- Since the base class comes from GraphQL-Ruby, it's subject to upstream changes which may require updates in your code
+- Since the base class comes from GraphQL8-Ruby, it's subject to upstream changes which may require updates in your code

 Here are a few alternatives to consider: